What Is a data lakehouse? | Blog | Fivetran

 • Schema and governance capabilities: Data lakehouses support schema-on-read, in which the software accessing the data determines its structure on the fly.
 A data lakehouse supports schemas for structured data and implements schema enforcement to ensure that data uploaded to a table matches the schema.

 • Decoupled storage and compute: Storage resources are decoupled from compute resources.
-This gives you the modularity to control costs and scale either one separately to meet the needs of your workloads, whether they be for machine learning, business intelligence and analytics, or data science.
+This provides the modularity to control costs and scale either one separately to meet the needs of your workloads, whether for AI, machine learning, business intelligence, or data science.

 These features offer data teams the following benefits and advantages:

-• Scalability: Data lakehouses are underpinned by commodity cloud storage, which means they have high scalability.
+• Scalability: Data lakehouses are underpinned by commodity cloud storage, allowing cheap storage of very high volumes.

 • Improved data management: By storing diverse data, data lakehouses can support all data use cases, ranging from reporting to predictive modeling to generative AI.